megrogan/webapi-example/README.md

 [Here](http://www.asp.net/web-api/overview/security/authentication-and-authorization-in-aspnet-web-api) is the Microsoft introductory article.

-Authorization is supported with Authorization filters and the [Authorize] attribute which can be used to restrict access globally, at the controller level, or at the level of inidivual actions.
+Authorization is supported with Authorization filters and the [Authorize] attribute which can be used to restrict access globally, at the controller level, or at the level of individual actions.

 [Here](http://vimeo.com/43603474) is a great video about securing Web Apis - the associated code is [here.](http://goo.gl/00Oc2)